Open for business: why open banking matters and what it means for businesses

 In the early days of banking applications, interconnectivity between different banking apps – as well as banking and non-banking apps – was poor.
 Digital seemed the least efficient and least safe way to conduct both payments and transfers.

-Since this shift, open banking has become a prominent theme within the fintech and B2B worlds, with a host of new terms and acronyms becoming commonplace in related discussions.
+Since this shift, open banking technology has become a prominent theme within the fintech and B2B worlds, with a host of new terms and acronyms becoming commonplace in related discussions.
 Namely, terms like Banking-as-a-Service (BaaS), embedded finance and Application Programming Interface (APIs).

 56% of European retailers plan to launch new embedded finance offerings.